StillScripts/p5-starter/README.md

 In the `src/sketches` folder you will find two example sketches.
 - **Rotating Shapes**: A simple demo of creating an array of shapes and applying rotation to move them around the canvas.
+- **Clock**: An animation of an analog clock that ticks each second.
 - **Particle System**: A simulation of moving particles taken from the p5.js examples library converted into modern TypeScript classes.
 [View original](https://p5js.org/examples/simulate-particle-system.html).

 You can easily create new sketches by creating a new sketch in the `src/sketches` folder and adding it to the sketchMap object in `src/sketches/sketchMap.ts`.